freeCodeCamp/guide/README.md

 The Guide articles aim to be short articles to get you started and familiar with these concepts before going on to read more in-depth material.

-Guide articles can be an explanation of a syntax, design pattern, what aria labels are for, or something like what the numbers mean in the top right-hand corner of your screen when at [freecodecamp.org](https://freecodecamp.org).
+Guide articles can be an explanation of a syntax, design pattern, what area labels are for, or something like what the numbers mean in the top right-hand corner of your screen when at [freecodecamp.org](https://freecodecamp.org).

 You can find an [example article about HTML Elements here](./src/pages/html/elements/index.md).